elliot-drew/haggling-py/README.md

 haggler.submit(buyer, seller, init_offer)
 ```

 All actions are implemented as methods of the Haggler class.
-See docs for more info.
+See `index.html` for more info.

 You can print the history for a user as follows: